icp049/GoogleWallet_php/README.md

   b)Go to Google Wallet API
   c)Activate API
-  d)Under IAM & Admin, go to Service Accounts and Add a Service Account e)In my work case I named it as regina-public-library@extreme-splicer-424920-r1.iam.gserviceaccount.com f)Under the Service Accounts, add the account and then go to Keys Tab g)Click Add Key -> Create New Key: This should prompt you to download a json.file (You will use this later on as config.json in the code)
+  d)Under IAM & Admin, go to Service Accounts and Add a Service Account e)Under the Service Accounts, add the account and then go to Keys Tab f)Click Add Key -> Create New Key: This should prompt you to download a json.file (You will use this later on as config.json in the code)

 #Google Play & Wallet Console